 A UNIQUE PERSPECTIVE

 Big Easy Magazine is the online home for progressive New Orleans.
 Our publication features original content published both weekly and monthly.
-The issues we cover are not always unique, but our cover are unique in the way we approach them.
+The issues we cover are not always unique, but our coverage is unique in the way we approach them.
 We examine the issues we cover—from race to politics and from LGBTQ issues to the environment, through the eyes of the people of New Orleans.

 For a city under threat from water, for a city that stays up all night, in a world in need of different perspectives.
 With insight and introspection, we strive to deliver thorough and thoughtful coverage with a progressive voice about the issues that truly matter to the New Orleans community.